vachher-shruti/ai-business-analysis-project/README.md

 A business analysis project evaluating how Artificial Intelligence can improve operational efficiency, scalability, customer experience, and business performance.

-The project assessed multiple technology strategies and developed a practical AI adoption approach that balances automation, human oversight, operational efficiency, risk, and business value.
+The project evaluates multiple technology strategies and develops a practical AI adoption approach that balances automation, human oversight, operational efficiency, risk, and business value.

 ## Business Challenge

-The analysis focused on an environment experiencing increasing and unpredictable demand, resulting in operational bottlenecks, service delays, inconsistent customer experiences, and increased pressure on existing resources.
+The analysis focuses on a business environment experiencing increasing and unpredictable demand, resulting in operational bottlenecks, service delays, inconsistent customer experiences, and increased pressure on existing resources.

-The objective was to identify a scalable, technology-driven solution while maintaining customer trust, service quality, and compliance.
+The objective was to identify a scalable, technology-enabled approach while maintaining customer trust, service quality, and compliance.

 ## Strategic Analysis